Monitoring the Performance of Database Indexes with dbWatch

 • The job can give you an alarm or a warning if the read ratio exceeds certain specified values in percent.

-The configure key buffer
+The buffer check configureation.

-The key buffer utilization alarms can be beneficial not only if you want to know whether the indexes you use in MyISAM are effective or not but also if you want to know when to upgrade your database instances or servers that you usually use to run the database instances on (e.g if a buffer utilization threshold constantly exceeds, say, 90% it might be time to look for how you can push your resources further to accommodate the data and indexes that you use).
+The key buffer utilization alarms can be beneficial not only if you want to know whether the indexes you use in MyISAM are effective or not but also if you want to know when to upgrade your database instances or servers that you usually use to run the database instances on (e.g., if a buffer utilization threshold constantly exceeds, say, 90%, it might be time to look for how you can push your resources further to accommodate the data and indexes that you use).

 Summary of Database Performance Monitoring with dbWatch